On January 27, the County Governor denied to the Witnesses state subsidies they have received for thirty years, creating a danger for all religions.

 Although the decision is open to appeal, Furuli’s action so far did succeed.
 The County Governor denied to the Jehovah’s Witnesses the state benefits for 2021 based on the argument that what opponents call the “ostracism” policy violates the duty of religious bodies to respect human rights, the more so because it also applies to minors who have been disfellowshipped for serious moral offenses.
 The County Governor seems to understand that the policy does not apply to co-habiting relatives.
 They are simply excluded from the family’s religious activities, but otherwise the normal family relationships, including the marital relation between husband and wife, continue.

 The County Governor’s decision follows the same logic of a 2021 decision of the Court of Ghent, in Belgium, which declared illegal the policies of the Jehovah’s Witnesses towards those who have been disfellowshipped or have left their organization.
 Bitter Winter co-organized an international webinar and published several articles criticizing the Ghent decision, noting inter alia that suggesting that members in good standing do not associate with “apostate” ex-members is not a unique practice of the Jehovah’s Witnesses but is common in several different religions.
+On June 7, 2022, the first degree decision was overturned by the Court of Appeal of Ghent, which concluded that shunning can be freely taught and practiced in Belgium.

 We also noted that courts of law in several countries have recognized that the attitude of the Jehovah’s Witnesses derives from their interpretation of the Bible with the consequence that, in the words of a 2020 decision by the Administrative Court of Berlin, it is protected by “freedom of religion, the separation of Church and state, and the right of religious associations to self-determination.”
 How the Jehovah’s Witnesses decide to “exercise their constitutionally guaranteed right to self-determination,” the court said, is something the state should not interfere with.
 Disfellowshipping policies and the so called “ostracism” are “internal church measures.”
 As the Court of Appeal of Tennessee stated in 2007, confirming previous American case law, “shunning is a part of the Jehovah’s Witnesses belief system.
 Individuals who choose to join the Church voluntarily accept the governance of the Church and subject themselves to being shunned if they are disfellowshipped.”